Festivals & Events

 Shirahama Summer Fireworks 白浜花火大会

-A summer fizzing with fire
+A summer sizzling with fireworks

 - One of the biggest firework displays in Wakayama